grafana/thema/docs/go-usage.md

 }
 ```

 `JSONToShip()` composes the entire Thema stack together into a single input processing function.
-It's opinionated, and won't be appropriate for all use cases.
+To get there, we've made some opinionated choices that won't be appropriate for all use cases.
 But it's built from small, exported, composable parts, so adapting it to other use cases ought not be prohibitively difficult.

 ### Use case: parsing config